 All researchers, regardless of ability, need access to scholarly information.
 ProQuest is committed to providing all our users with a fully accessible experience for research, teaching and learning.

-C19 Index is a comprehensive, closed collection and is no longer under active development.
-It was last updated in 2008.
-At the time, it was developed to meet existing accessibility standards.
+When the C19 Index was first developed, it was designed to meet existing accessibility standards.
 Automated testing has been conducted on the core pages of this site to uncover accessibility gaps against the current WCAG 2.1 A and AA accessibility standards.
 These pages include the homepage, the Search Indexes page, search results page, document record pages, and browse pages.
 Findings of this testing are summarized below, along with information about how to make the most of C19’s accessibility features.

 Accessibility features and gaps